Iowa Prep Football AP Poll

 |NR

-Others receiving votes: Sigourney-Keota 5, Iowa City Regina 5, AC-GC 3, Mount Ayr 2, Panora Panorama 2
+Others receiving votes: Mount Ayr 5, Iowa City Regina 3, Troy Mills North Linn 2

 Class A